Example 1: A

 main effect will now be reviewed.
 (Note that the marginal means can be

 calculated as unweighted or weighted means, or as least

 squares means.)
-First, click the All
+First, in the GLM

-In this dialog, select the Envirnmt
+In this dialog box, select the Envirnmt

-main effect and select the Spreadsheet
+box, select the Spreadsheet option

-above), then click the OK button
+button, and then click the OK

 The default graph for all spreadsheets with marginal means is the means